OnHyex/PhotonServerClient/README.md

 - add the .dll included with this package

 ## Features
-- Allows the game client to connect to privately hosted photon servers via IP.
+- Allows the game client to connect to privately hosted photon servers via IP or via resolving host name.
 - Can save and auto connect on game launch.
 - Controlled via F5 menu (F5 > Mod Settings > Photon Server Client)

-## Known issues
-- Does not handle domain names.